uio-carpentry/organisational/meetings/20xxxx-board-meeting.md

 - where do we want to share/store documents (GitHub, G-Suite, others)?
 - how do we want to communicate with/reach out to the community?

+### GitHub Issues in organisational/
+- review current Issues
+- Q1: who is responsible for reviewing/acting on Issues?

 ## Discussion

 ### Social event before summer